Chrinkus/cs-blog/src/pages/second-language.md

 The choice was between Java and C++.
 The merits of each are [extensively](https://en.wikipedia.org/wiki/Comparison_of_Java_and_C%2B%2B) [documented](https://www.quora.com/What-are-major-differences-between-C++-and-Java).
 Rather than bore the reader with a flawed pros and cons list I'll just say that I chose C++ and offer a few reasons why:
 - C++ has lower level facilities and is tougher to learn but makes learning any other languages easier (including Java)
 - C++ is governed by the [ISO](https://www.iso.org/home.html), not a product of a  multinational corporation
-- C++ is the preferred language for game development jobs though Java and C# proficiencies were also sought after
+- C++ is an early participant in the Web Assembly ecosystem, which would pair well with my JavaScript experience
 - C++11 seemed to have been a game-changer similar to the ISO's improvement of JavaScript with ES2015

 ## Epilogue
-Its been a year since I made my decision and having worked through a [comprehensive text](http://a.co/cEZuc3x) I can comfortably place many of my original questions in the answered column:
+Its been a year since I made my decision.
+Having worked through a [comprehensive text](http://a.co/cEZuc3x) I can comfortably place many of my original questions in the answered column along with many other supporting concepts that I wouldn't have otherwise encountered in a strictly web development learning path.
-- code is parsed by a compiler and conditionally optimized before translating it into machine code
-- memory is aligned into addressable words of bytes.
-At compile time it is divided into static, stack, and heap storage to be used by the program.
-- parallel programming is a vast subject that I've only scratched the surface of but I understand its purpose in driving performance
-- all of my JavaScript code floated along the surface of the browser.
-I was never anywhere near the hardware before